Master in Environmental Policy

 Students are trained in the most recent methods in the study of biodiversity, climate change, and the 'Earth system' (ecology, climatology, modelling, etc.) on the one hand, as well as an introduction to the legal, economic and social aspects of sustainable development on the other hand.

 In accordance with PSIA’s Pedagogical Committee approved degree structure, students starting the Environmental Policy program in September 2020 will follow the program structure below.

-Further details regarding PSIA’s general program structure can be found here.
+Further details regarding PSIA’s general program structure.

 Below is the new degree structure for the Master in Environmental Policy: